tangyisheng2/Xmind_to_WPEditor.md_converter/README.md

 ## Usage

-From XMind Zen App, go to Share - markdown, save your mind app as FFT.md.
+From XMind Zen App, go to Share - markdown, save your mind map.

 ![image-20200427130738952](assets/image-20200427130738952.png)

 Simply run the command

 ```
-python .\converter.py
+python .\converter.py [path-to-convert]
 ```

-The script will print convert result and save the result as save.md in the same folder.
+The script will print convert result and save the result as **path-to-convert-converted.md** in the same folder.

 ![image-20200427131114900](assets/image-20200427131114900.png)